 Table 3 is our main pooled regression, with all age groups and both genders included; the lower part of the table shows that the effect of the policy varies by age.
 We could in theory eliminate it and split the sample by gender immediately to save space, but our initial thinking was that we would be illustrative to show the pooled results first and then demonstrate how the results are driven by differential behaviour by gender.

-In Table 4, we simply re-estimated the model without age interaction, as in Table 3, but ran a separate regression for each age group.
+In Table 4, we simply re-estimated the model without age interactions, as in Table 3, but ran a separate regression for each age group.
 This was following the suggestion in the last round of revisions in an attempt to clear up any confusion over the apparent differences in results between the logit model and the LPM in the pooled regressions.

 We will make an extra effort to fully discuss the new results, including the discussion about MER.